manu19901991/H5-GPDMA-workshop-test-main/i3c/handson_i3c_controller.md

 ```

 # Controller main loop
-After this step you can build and program controller board
+After this step you can build and program the controller board

 ```c
  /* USER CODE BEGIN WHILE */